-Small houses are usually classified as 750-1,250 square feet, while average size houses are over 2,000 square feet.
-Considering that the average cost to build a small home is $150 per square foot, you’re looking at a $100,000-$200,000 build.
-Of course, this isn’t too much less than buying a ready-made home, but there are benefits to building your own which could make it worth it.
+Small houses are usually 750 to 1,250 square feet, while average-sized houses are over 2,000 square feet.
+Considering that the average cost to build a home is about $123 per square foot, you’re looking at a $90,000 to $150,000 build.
+Of course, this isn’t too much less than buying a ready-made home, but there are benefits to building your own, which could make it worth it:

 For ever-changing circumstances.

-Not quite sure what life changes to expect in the next five years?
+Not quite sure what life changes to expect in the next 5 years?
 Modular homes have come a long way.
 You can have a prefabricated house pieced together on your property, then add to it as your family and spatial needs grow.
-These can be built for as little as $25,000.
-Grander designs can reach up to $100,000.

-Many of these are built to be eco-conscious.
-You can select energy-saving features like solar panels, LED lighting, and passive heating.
-They come in a great variety of styles, so you can have your rustic cabin retreat or a modern, industrial masterpiece.
-If you’re interested in building your own home, the Open Building Institute is leading innovation on starter modular homes with their Eco-Building Toolkit.
-With this, building your ideal home can be as easy as dragging-and-dropping on your computer screen.
+Many of these designs are also built to be eco-conscious.
+You can select energy-saving features like solar panels, LED lighting and passive heating.
+They come in a great variety of styles so that you can have your rustic cabin retreat or a modern, industrial masterpiece.
+If you’re interested in building your own home, the Open Building Institute leads innovation on starter modular homes with their Sweet Home 3D program.
+With this platform, building your ideal home can be as easy as dragging and dropping on your computer screen.